-- · a review and testing of cash, card and banking;
+- a review of budget setting process;

-- a review of income and debtors;
+- a review of forecasts and assumptions;

-- a review and testing of payroll;
+- a review financial reporting;

-- a review of purchasing and procurement;
+- a review of governance, including membership, skills and minutes;

-- a review the management accounts;

-- a review of HR records;

-- an ICT follow up to the prior year audit.
+- an ICT follow up.

 During the year, the internal auditor reports to the Board of Directors, through the Audit, Risk and Finance Committee on the operation of the systems of control and on the discharge of the Board of Directors' financial responsibilities.
 On an annual basis the internal auditors prepare a summary report to the Committee outlining the areas reviewed, key findings, recommendations and conclusions to help the Committee consider actions and assess year on year progress.